-We believe every business should have a professional email address, ideally one using Office 365 or G-Suite.
+We believe every business should have a professional email address, ideally one using Microsoft 365 or Google Workspace.
 In additional to having your own personal, private email address, you may want to have a centralized email address that gets sent to multiple people.

 Creating multiple email accounts (when you only need one) not only wastes money on unnecessary software licenses, but it also creates “login credential” confusion.
 Many business professionals aren’t aware that you can create shared mailboxes and distribution groups, and the tradeoffs of each type of setup.
 We aim to clear that up.